Methanesulfonic acid

-Methanesulfonic acid (MsOH) or methanesulphonic acid (in British English) is an organosulfuric, colorless liquid with the molecular formula CH3SO3H and structure H3C\sS(=O)2\sOH.
+Methanesulfonic acid (MsOH, MSA) or methanesulphonic acid (in British English) is an organosulfuric, colorless liquid with the molecular formula CH3SO3H and structure H3C\sS(=O)2\sOH.
 It is the simplest of the alkylsulfonic acids (R\sS(=O)2\sOH).
 Salts and esters of methanesulfonic acid are known as mesylates (or methanesulfonates, as in ethyl methanesulfonate).
 It is hygroscopic in its concentrated form.
 Methanesulfonic acid can dissolve a wide range of metal salts, many of them in significantly higher concentrations than in hydrochloric acid (HCl) or sulfuric acid (H2SO4).

-History and Preparation / Manufacturing
+History and synthesis

+Early history

+German chemist Hermann Kolbe discovered MSA between 1842 and 1845 and originally termed it methyl hyposulphuric acid.

+The discovery stemmed from earlier work by Berzelius and Marcet in 1813, who treated carbon disulfide with moist chlorine and produced a compound they named "sulphite of chloride of carbon".
+By reacting it with barium hydroxide Kolbe demonstrated it to actually be trichloromethylsulfonyl chloride (CCl₃SO₂Cl in modern notation).

+From resulting barium trichloromethylsulfonate Kolbe isolated the free acid, which he was then able to sequentially dechlorinate by electrolytically generated atomic hydrogen to ultimately yield MSA.

+Kolbe's research on methanesulfonic and chloroacetic acids was hailed by Berzelius as strong evidence for his theory of copulated compounds, a modification of radical theory to accommodate substitution reactions which posited the combination of organic and inorganic moieties without significantly altering the properties of the latter.

+Later in the 19th century, the name transitioned to methyl sulphonic acid.
+Other historical laboratory synthesis routes included oxidizing methanethiol, dimethyl disulfide or methyl thiocyanate with nitric acid.